hyunjunian/Poor-Charlie-s-Almanack/en.md

 Here, I want to give you an extreme injunction.
 This is even tougher than the fundamental organizing ethos of hard science.
 This has been attributed to Samuel Johnson.
 He said, in substance, that if an academic maintains in place an ignorance that can be easily removed with a little work, the conduct of the academic amounts to treachery.
 That was his word, “treachery.”
 You can see why I love this stuff.
 He says you have a duty if you’re an academic to be as little of a klutz as you can possibly be, and therefore you have got to keep grinding out of your system as much removable ignorance as you can remove.

-### Seven: Too little attention to second- and higher-order effects
+### 7: Too little attention to second- and higher-order effects

 On to the next one, the seventh defect: too little attention in economics to second-order and even higher-order effects.
 This defect is quite understandable because the consequences have consequences, and the consequences of the consequences have consequences, and so on.
 It gets very complicated.
 When I was a meteorologist, I found this stuff very irritating, and economics makes meteorology look like a tea party.

-> The consequences have consequences, and the consequences of the consequences have consequences, and so on.
-It gets very complicated.
->

 Extreme economic ignorance was displayed when various experts, including PhD economists, forecast the cost of the original Medicare law.
 They did simple extrapolations of past costs.
 Well, the cost forecast was off by a factor of more than 1,000 percent.
 The cost they projected was less than 10 percent of the cost that happened.
 Once they put in place various new incentives, the behavior changed in response to the incentives, and the numbers became quite different from their projection.
 And medicine invented new and expensive remedies, as it was sure to do.